Tuesday, January 6, 2015

 Youmba, a diehard Bamileké traditionalist, even thought it could be an abomination, but wondered whether something like that had ever happened before in Banganté or elsewhere in the Bamilekéland.
 At length, he shrugged and turned to his friend.
 His people were not the kissing types after all, and he considered kissing a strange value brought home by people from The Coast.
 The fact that Nana Njike whom he respected so much was accepting something like that in front of everyone puzzled him.
 Youmba finally made up his mind to find out about the stranger who could have been mistaken for a white man, wondering what he was doing in the home of their patron.

 Mami Njike, born Sarah Kitchongeu Noutcha-Njomou and called Mami Alyisha by her neighbors and friends, a mispronounced form of Mami Eliza, was plump and tall, and she wielded an uncommon authority about her that amazed Hans.
 Her round jovial face reminded him of the good mothers in fairy tales.
-With her well accentuated mouth, her light-complexion, a nose that was slightly broad, and with her soft and beautiful eyes that were almost hypnotic, she looked more Mongoloid than African.
-Someone even said it to her face that her beauty and light complexion were the attributes that swept Nana Njike off his feet to make her his wife.
-Had the rumormongers known of her peculiar wits, charming nature and the outstanding depth of her character, they would have thought otherwise.
+With her well-accentuated mouth, her light complexion, a slightly broad nose, and her soft and beautiful eyes that were almost hypnotic, she looked more Mongoloid than African.
+Someone even said to her face that her beauty and light complexion were the attributes that swept Nana Njike off his feet to make her his wife.
+Had the rumormongers known of her peculiar wits, charming nature, and the outstanding depth of her character, they would have thought otherwise.
 She was busy warming the evening meal.
 The aroma of roasted pork emanating from the kitchen told Hans in an instant that Nana Njike had a hand in the arrangements.
 His father had thought of a better way to welcome his son with strong German bearings and an unusual appetite for pork by giving him a taste of it on his first day at his new home.

 Solomon Eichmann-Nkabyo Njike was her first son and child.
 He was quite tall for his twenty years of contact with the sun and walked around with a steely grace that caught Hans’s eyes.
 His mother had somehow succeeded to rub off some of her light complexion and the shape of her nose on him.
 He was broad-shouldered too, with a handsome face and pouty lips that gave him a dignified look.
 Besides his regal walk, he talked with a persuasive authority that Hans found alluring.
 His cleft chin and broad nose made him look handsome in a slightly feminine way.
-It was his eyes in particular that showed a great deal of resemblance to Nana Njike’s.
-They were charming, yet hard and shrewd-like in nature.
+His eyes in particular showed a great deal of resemblance to Nana Njike’s.
+They were charming, yet hard and shrewd-like.

 Paul Njomou Njike, the fourth child, was just a month away from his twelfth birthday.
 He was tall and thin for his age and looked timid for a child from an open family.
 He was already the most unpredictable child in the family and harbored a quiet force that even his great father respected.
 Handsome and blessed with his mother’s light complexion, he also possessed his father’s granite-like lips, broad nose, and shrewd eyes.
 People were already whispering around that he was Nana Njike's most promising son and that he would become a force to reckon with in the family.